Go to the main content Skift sprog til dansk

-The exhibition appeals to those who love history, those who love contemporary art and those who love nature.
-Here it is the photograph 'Rainbow' from 2008 by Danish photographer Joakim Eskildsen.
+The exhibition speaks both to those who love history, those who love contemporary art, and those who love nature.
+Shown here is the photograph Rainbow (2008) by the Danish photographer Joakim Eskildsen.

 Photo: Joakim Eskildsen